 Welcome to the Cayuse IACUC resources page!
 To learn more about how to submit your proposals in the new system, there are resources listed below to get you started after you have registered for access to the system.
 Cayuse IACUC is only supported in the Chrome, Safari, and Firefox browsers.

 Please note that effective September 1, 2020, the IACUC office will no longer accept proposals using the old paper application forms.
 Any faculty or student conducting research involving live vertebrate animals must transition to the new Cayuse IACUC electronic application submission system.
-To access Cayuse IACUC, click here.
+To access Cayuse Animal Oversight, click the second button at the top of this page..

 Cayuse IACUC Training Resources